ofemiashiru/CI_MS3_MCC/README.md

 ## Design

 ### Design Choices
 MMC was designed to mimic the look and feel of iMdb.
 It was very much styled on that basis however the layout is very simple so that users can accurately locate all the necesarry sections of the site with ease.
 The majority of the site is style using Materialize components which has helped the site keep a consistent structure and made it fully responsive also.
-As alot of the images used are being derived from OMdbs api the site colours and layout need to be kept simple.
+As alot of the images used are being derived from OMDbs api the site colours and layout need to be kept simple.
 My attempt with this was to see if I could essentially make the design an iMdb/Netflix clone.

 ### Colour